global-asp/asp-source/en/0345_khayanga-and-her-gourd.md

 Khayanga continued to carry her
 Gourd everywhere she went.
 Wherever she passed, people
-whispered to each other, “What type of gourd is this?”
+whispered to each other, "What type of gourd is this?"
 With her special Gourd, Khayanga received everything she needed.